nhan0504/Network/Network.md

 - WAN (Wide area network): Extend over a large geograpghic area.
 Comppsed of many LANs
 - DCN (Data Center Network): Use in data senter to exchange data fast
 ## How the Internet work
-- Device connect to Wifi -> Wifi connect the device to the ISP (Internet service provider) -> The ISP connect to the network
+- Device connect to WiFi -> WiFi connect the device to the ISP (Internet service provider) -> The ISP connect to the network
 - Ipv4: 32 bits long.
 4 billion IP address (Eg: 192.8.23.127)
   - First number: Country network
   - Second number: Regional network